Secure CheckoutPersonal information is secured with SSL technology.

 Industrial Process Plant Construction Estimating and Man-Hour Analysis aids industrial project managers, estimators, and engineers with the level of detail and practical utility for today’s industrial operations and is an ideal resource for those involved in engineering, technology, or construction estimation.

-- Identify quantity differences with the comparison method and eliminate impacts between proposed and previously installed equipment applicable for any complexity of design, bid, and contract
+- Identify quantity differences with the comparison method and eliminate impacts between proposed and previously installed equipment

 - Understand how to implement statistical and estimating methods, scopes of work, man-hour tables and estimate sheets to produce direct craft man-hour estimates, RFPs, and field change orders